 The AC source will set output voltage as 0 V first in order to eliminate voltage spike when range changes.
 Then, it will set output voltage as set value.
-It may cause UUT to shut down or get bad when range changes.
+It may cause UUT to shut down or get bad if the output is active, when range changes.
 Besides, the instrument has AUTO RANGE function under FIX.
 MODE.
-Other LIST, PULSE, STEP and etc modes are without AUTO RANGE function.
+Others are without AUTO RANGE function.